General Election Prediction

 NI Other | | 1 | | | 1 | |

-Labour-Lib Dem coalition would be the most likely outcome at the moment, with a comfortable 52-seat majority.
+coalition could be the most likely option in practice, albeit with a minimal majority.

-Also, Richard Rose writes this month that Reform has cleared
+Also, Richard Rose writes this month that Labour is Haemorrhaging Seats to Reform.

 Return to the home page.